-Here are all the winners from the MTV VMAs 2022 – rolling list
+Here are all the winners from the MTV VMAs 2022

 Latto – ‘Big Energy’

 Nicki Minaj ft.
-Lil Baby – ‘Do We Have A Problem?’
+Lil Baby – ‘Do We Have A Problem?’ – winner

 Pusha T – ‘Diet Coke’